The Parents Flew The Nest

 The Endless Wall Trail

 After all those steps, you are going to be glad to know that the Endless Wall Trail is rather flat while still providing you with jaw-dropping views.
-However, if you are not a fan of unrailed cliff edges, you will want to skip this one.
+However, if you do not like unrailed cliff edges, you will want to skip this one.

 The forested beginning of the Endless Wall Trail in New River Gorge National Park, WV.